SpoqenAI/dashboard/memory-bank/progress.md

 - **Complete rebranding successfully implemented** with Spoqen logo and gradient color scheme across all pages.
 - Logo component created and integrated throughout the application.
 - Color scheme updated to match Spoqen brand identity (purple/pink/blue gradient).
+- **Vapi API Recent Calls Integration has been successfully fixed and verified.** The dashboard now correctly displays recent call data from Vapi, including caller names, phone numbers, and timestamps, with proper error handling.

 **What's left to build:**